Skip to content

 Why is the body’s potassium value examined?

 The potassium test makes it possible to examine potential fluid and electrolyte imbalances in the body.
-Excessively high or low potassium levels may be a sign of illness or caused by a medication.
+Excessively high or low levels may be a sign of illness or caused by a medication.

 Potassium reference value P-K